sharkeypg/pgshky.github.io/content/post/2020-07-04-sentiment-analysis-mps.markdown

 # Retrieving Twitter Data

 R's `rtweet` package provides an easy way to pull tweets from the Twitter API, subject to limits on the number of requests.
 For example, `rtweet` only allows a maximum of 3,200 tweets to be grabbed from the timeline of each requested user.
 If you prefer the RStudio interface over the Twitter UI, this library also allows you to post your own tweets through the R Console.
+The official `rtweet` [documentation](https://docs.ropensci.org/rtweet/) tells you how to get set up with the Twitter API (you need your own Twitter account).

 This exercise requires the knowledge of the Twitter handles of every MP - I'm very thankful to the folks at [MPs on Twitter](https://www.mpsontwitter.co.uk/) for providing a table of handles, of which I only had to update a few due to recent changes.
 Note that these handles were correct at the time of publication and are subject to change.